takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 ## Stars

-Represents the stars as points at an infinite distance.
+Represents the brightest stars as points at an infinite distance.

 See [`StarsMaterial`](#starsmaterial) for further details.